Codecademy/docs/content/lua/concepts/iterators/iterators.md

 print("x is no longer greater than 0!");

--- repeat TASK until CONDITON
+-- repeat TASK until CONDITION
--- # This iteration will repeat its provided task until the required CONDITION becomes true i = 1
+-- This iteration will repeat its provided task until the required CONDITION becomes true i = 1

 repeat